 “I don’t want your money,” I said.
 “I’ll charge you the same as I pay.
 See it as a sweetener for your regular custom and promoting our bar.”

-Rowcroft nodded appreciatively.
+Rowcroft nodded.

 “Excuse me?” said Wilkes emptying his glass and indicating his crutches leaning against the wall.
 “All this excitement has given me a theme for my book and a feel a burning need to make notes.”